Link budget: In radio systems

-These alternative forms can be derived by substituting wavelength with the ratio of propagation velocity (c, approximately 3×10^8 m/s) divided by frequency, and by inserting the proper conversion factors between km or miles and meters, and between MHz and (1/s).
+These alternative forms can be derived by substituting wavelength with the ratio of propagation velocity (c, approximately 3×10^8 m/s) divided by frequency, and by inserting the proper conversion factors between km or miles and meters, and between MHz and Hz.

+The gain of both the transmitting and receiving antennas is affected by the antenna's directivity.
+For example, antennas can be isotropic, omnidirectional, directional, or sectorial, depending on the way in which the antenna power is oriented.